The more things change, they don’t!

 This means that Barron’s 1000 FA, the one that popped by your branch lunch to grab a slice, politely took a fact sheet without so much as an audible grunt, then departed, probably can remain off “Today’s Meetings” e-mail!

 If you drown us in follow-up calls, and we get a lot of calls that start and end with, “…oh yeah, he was here last week, right?” – expect us to begin discounting that list the same way we label perceived flirtations from our office crush – “Might mean something, but I’m less likely to get hung up on if I ignore it…”

-MOTIVATION FOR INTERNALS, LIKE THAT OF MEDEIVAL CRUSADERS, BOILS DOWN TO THREE REWARDS:
+MOTIVATION FOR INTERNALS, LIKE THAT OF MEDIEVAL CRUSADERS, BOILS DOWN TO THREE REWARDS

 1) GLORY – Praise us!

 When we speak, when you speak to other externals, and most importantly, in conversations with our manager, your manager, and anyone else who may one day be able to give us an external gig, or juice this quarter’s discretionary bonus check;

 2) GOLD – We play to get paid!

 Just like you, we love this profession for its ample opportunities to exercise our EQ Skills, flex our inner psychologist, and implement the sales process chart in the “boardroom.”